mgo-tec/ESP32_WebGet/README.md

 My Blog: https://www.mgo-tec.com

 # Change log
+(1.13)
+Erase Serial.begin (115200) of EWG_AP_Connect function.
+The reason why the WiFi STA can not be connected is double use of Serial.begin.

 (1.12)
 When the time can not be acquired with the NTP_Get_Interval function, the internal clock is not set.